-Sometime during the early summer of 1973, Jesus Gaytan and two friends began making their way north to the United States.
-They were planning to sneak across the border and find work as farmhands.
-They did not care where, they just wanted, and needed, to work.
+Sometime during the early summer of 1973, Jesús Gaytan and two friends began making their way north to the United States.
+They were planning to cross the border and find work as farmhands.
+They didn’t care where, they just wanted, and needed, to work.

 At the border their plans quickly unraveled.
-They were spotted by Border Patrol and, frightened, ran back toward Mexico.
-Jesus became separated from his friends and began wandering around the desert.
+Jesús became separated from his friends and began wandering around the desert.
 He had no idea where he was.
-After several days of walking and wandering and without any food or water left, Jesus was sure he would die.
+After several days of walking and wandering and without any food or water left, Jesús was sure he would die.

 As he stared across the bleak landscape, peering through the undulating heat waves rising from the ground, he saw a pickup coming his way.
 Not knowing who was approaching, he became instantly afraid and yet also relieved.
-The truck pulled up and a young man with light skin and blue eyes stepped out.
-He smiled and gave Jesus food and water.
+The truck pulled up and a young man stepped out.
+He smiled and gave Jesús food and water.
 Then he directed him to a nearby farm where they needed workers.
-He also gave Jesus a few dollars to keep in his pocket.
-Jesus thanked him profusely and asked him where he could return the money to him.
+He also gave Jesús a few dollars to keep in his pocket.
+Jesús thanked him profusely and asked him where he could return the money to him.

 Speaking perfect Spanish the man said to him, “When you finally get a job and money, look for me in Santa Ana de Guadalupe, Jalisco.
 Ask for Toribio Romo.”

-Luciano Lopez tells of being on his way to Colorado to find work when he got lost in the encapsulating heat of the Arizona desert.
+Luciano Lopez tells of being on his way to Colorado to find work when he got lost in the heat of the Arizona desert.
 Luciano tells of seeing a “shadowy” figure standing next to what appeared to be an ocean.
 Luciano told how the person waved to him and how he began walking.
 He was led right to a rest-stop with food and water and he was saved.
-When he told his wife back in Mexico she said, “It was St. Toribio, the migrant-smuggling saint, leading you to safety.
+When he told his wife back in Mexico, she said, “It was St. Toribio.
 I have been praying to him for your well-being.”

 On February 22, 1928, Father Toribio began organizing his parish registry.
 He finished on February 24.
 Father Toribio knew the danger he was in and he was afraid.
 He prayed daily for God’s grace and strength but would not let his fears stop him from doing his work.
 It was 4:00 a.m. on February 25 when the young priest climbed into his bed to get some sleep.